 And, if you’re looking for the ultimate spot to use your scope in the Midwest, check out these articles for these several states.

-In this article, I’ll help you sort out what makes a great spotting scope from those features that really don’t matter all that much.
+In this article, I’ll help you sort out what makes a great spotting scope – and by extension, the best spotting scope for birding – from those features that really don’t matter all that much.
 If you still have questions after reading this, you can ask me for further advice or suggestions.

 The Number 1 Reason to Get a Scope for Birding